One of the most annoying and lesser-known signs of the meno years is itchy skin.

 I’m a huge fan of coconut oil for lessening these signs.
 It’s natural, it’s rich and it works.

 3. Colloidal oatmeal baths are so soothing and are proven to help with irritated skin.
 You can buy products with them added (here’s a link) but I always like the natural approach so you could pop some oats in a muslin bag or tea strainer and add it to your bathwater and indulge a nice soak.

-4. I’d also recommend taking a vitamin C supplement as it’s great for skin and the body is not a great storer of the stuff so we need to give it a bit of a hand.
+4. I’d also recommend taking a vitamin C supplement as it’s a natural antihistamine.
+It’s also great for skin and our bodies don’t store it.
 I’m a big fan of Clinicians High Dose Vitamin C Powder.

 5. A nutritionally rich, plant-based diet low in processed foods and high in water will also help keep your skin hydrated and supple.